crossplane/docs/content/master/concepts/environment-configs.md

 Use `minMatch` and define the minimum number of environments returned.

-The Function sorts the returned environments alphabetically by name by defaul.
+The Function sorts the returned environments alphabetically by name by default.
 Sort the environments on a different field with `sortByFieldPath` and define the field to sort by.